jkbfbn/RepData_PeerAssessment1/PA1_template.md

 Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.
 Create a new dataset that is equal to the original dataset but with the missing data filled in.

-Strategy: replace NAs by mean of steps per interval
+My strategy: replace NAs by mean of steps per interval

 ```r